pooyanosk1382/numericalAnalysis/README.md

 __Problem 5:__ Find velocity and acceleration from function $x = 3sin(t) - 4sin(2t)$

 # Numpy and Pandas
+NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.[

 This file is a set of 3 problems about numpy and pandas.

 __Problem 1:__ Numpy tasks